 Power outages are bad news for many Western Washington homeowners.
 Sometimes they last for several hours and even several days.
 Homeowners are forced to find ways to ensure that their home stays warm and cozy while their power lines are undergoing repairs.

 Instead of discovering that their home does a phenomenal job of stretching their heater’s final hours, Western Washington families are finding that their homes are not energy efficient.
 Without a heater running, the house quickly becomes chilly and uncomfortable.

 Once the power is back, the system must run for several hours before moderate temperature is restored.
 Not only is this unpleasant to endure, but it also means a huge financial drain of your energy expenses.

-Why Everett Homes Aren’t Energy Efficient
+Why Western Washington Homes Aren’t Energy Efficient

-The cause for this low energy efficiency is a problem that all Everett homes face: air leakage.
+The cause for this low energy efficiency is a problem that all Western Washington homes face: air leakage.
 Every home is full of many tiny holes that allow air to blow in and seep out of the home.
 While it is impossible to seal every nook where air can escape, a viable solution to reducing energy transfer in the home is to install insulation.

 Attic and Crawl Space Insulation